kavia-common/interview-assistant-pro-176224-176233/react_frontend/README.md

 Launches the test runner in interactive watch mode.

+### `npm run test:ci`

+Runs the test suite once in CI mode without watch and with CI=true to avoid interactive prompts.

 ### `npm run build`

 Builds the app for production to the `build` folder.\